oracle/weblogic-kubernetes-operator/README.md

 # Getting Started

 Before using the operator, it is highly recommended to read the [design philosophy](site/design.md) to develop an understanding of the operator's design, and the [architectural overview](site/architecture.md) to understand its architecture, including how WebLogic domains are deployed in Kubernetes using the operator.
+It is also worth reading the details of the [Kubernetes RBAC definitions](site/rbac.md) required by the operator.

 # Requirements